Maintaining Muscle During Injury Recovery

 Cardiovascular Fitness

 Rowing is an excellent cardiovascular exercise that can elevate your heart rate and improve endurance.
-Regular use of a rowing machine can enhance your cardiovascular health by:
+One of the standout benefits of using a rowing machine for exercise is its ability to improve cardiovascular health by increasing aerobic capacity and supporting effective calorie burn.

 • Increasing Aerobic Capacity: Helps your body utilize oxygen more efficiently.